-So, whether your ideal summer holiday to Croatia is spent relaxing in the sun in a vibrant resort, or soaking up the culture in a resort where time can stand still, or even if you fancy exploring some of Croatia's vast coastline or internal rivers in a canoe, a summer holiday to Croatia has something for you!
+So, whether your ideal summer holiday to Croatia is spent relaxing in the sun in a vibrant resort, or soaking up the culture in a resort where time can stand still, or even if you fancy exploring some of Croatia's lush green hinterland and Croatia Lakes & internal rivers, a summer holiday to Croatia has something for you!

 What to see & do

 A summer holiday in Croatia offers something for everyone.
 The wealth of this coastline attracts adventurous travellers from all over the world - yachtsmen, leisure cruisers, kayakers and divers never fail to be delighted by these islands and their romantic atmosphere infused with a relaxed way of life - all set amid tranquillity and beauty.

 Croatia's vibrant history and cultural heritage provides virtually limitless sightseeing and almost every large resort organises its own summer festival, different open-air concerts, fisherman's nights and folk dancing shows.
 Exploring mountains is also a local tradition dating back to 1800s, with stunning unspoilt landscapes and intact nature, this is hiker's paradise.